dudududa-max/Bi-HiR/README.md

 Fine-grained visual recognition (FGVR) requires not only high accuracy but also human-aligned interpretability, particularly in safety-critical applications.
-While human cognition naturally follows a coarse-to-fine reasoning process—rapid holistic categorization for coarse-grained class followed by attention to local details for fine-grained class—existing post-hoc and ante-hoc interpretability methods fall short in capturing this hierarchy automatically.
+While human cognition naturally follows a coarse-to-fine reasoning process—rapid holistic categorization for coarse-grained class followed by attention to local details for fine-grained class—existing post-hoc and ante-hoc interpretability methods fall short in capturing this hierarchy automatically.
 To address this gap, we propose Bi-HiR, a novel Bidirectional Hierarchical Reasoning framework that emulates human-like cognition by integrating top-down semantic reasoning with bottom-up prototype-based explanations.
 Specifically, Bi-HiR: (1) leverages large